| |

 Thins to do in Tuktoyaktuk – Introduction

 Tuktoyaktuk – sounds strange?
 The place itself it’s even stranger than the name as it’s the completely remote place at the end of the Dempster Highway, at the Arctic Ocean.
-Visiting this extraordinary settlement almost at the end of the world is a great adventure, for which you should prepare.
+Visiting this extraordinary settlement almost at the end of the world is a great adventure for which you should prepare.
 To do this, read two of our previous articles:

 This post will only focus on exploring Tuktoyaktuk and the best things to do in Tuktoyaktuk.
 We visited Tuktoyaktuk at the beginning of September.
+We share our first hand experience and tips from this trip.
+Also, Chris and I took all the pictures presented in this article.
+We made this trip during our almost one-year-long journey through North America in our camper truck.

 How to get to Tuktoyaktuk?

-Tuktoyaktuk, formerly (until 1950) Port Brabant is located on the Beaufort Sea.
+Tuktoyaktuk, formerly (until 1950) Port Brabant, is located on the Beaufort Sea.
 It is the first place in Canada to revert to the traditional Indigenous name.
 It is situated 20 miles (32 km) east of the Mackenzie River delta and 100 miles (160 km) northeast of Inuvik town.

 You can reach Tuktoyaktuk with a short 30-minute flight from Inuvik, but it is best to take the highway.
 Tuktoyaktuk is Canada’s only Arctic Ocean community that is connected by public road to the rest of the country.
 It is the farthest north you can travel in Canada.
 From Inuvik, you can also join organized guided tours to Tuk, as it is an ideal destination for a day trip.